-Senate set to enhance benefits for vets exposed to burn pits
+Senate OKs enhanced benefits for vets exposed to burn pits

 “That’s way too much money,” said Sen. Cynthia Lummis, R-Wyo., of the projected $283 billion price tag.

-An expansion of health care and disability benefits could tax an already stressed VA system, which lawmakers sought to address by authorizing 31 new medical clinics in 19 states and boosting investments in computer systems for the processing of disability claims.
+An expansion of health care and disability benefits could also tax an already stressed VA system, which lawmakers sought to address by authorizing 31 new medical clinics in 19 states and boosting investments in computer systems for the processing of disability claims.

 Most Republicans in the House voted against that chamber’s version of the legislation.
 The Senate version trimmed some of the costs early on by phasing in certain benefit enhancements.
 Sen. Jon Tester, the chairman of the Senate Veterans’ Affairs Committee, said the bill was “about righting a wrong that has been ignored too damn long.”